-Your recruitment team must have the skills needed to manage and engage with candidate communities already know to your company, such as those in your prospective candidate database or ATS platform.
+Your recruitment team must have the skills needed to manage and engage with candidate communities already known to your company.
+Such as those in your prospective candidate database or ATS platform.
 High-level engagement is necessary to guide candidates effectively through the recruitment funnel.

 2. Recruitment Marketing

-Recruitment is already shifting into a marketing role.
-Recruitment teams of the future must have strong knowledge and experience in candidate behavior to continuously research this topic.
-They must also have the ability to develop candidate personas and know how to use these personas to create a targeted messaging campaign and build recruitment channel strategies.
+Recruitment is shifting into a marketing role and recruitment teams must have strong knowledge and experience in candidate behavior.
+As well as the ability to develop and use candidate personas to create targeted messaging campaigns and recruitment channel strategies.

 3. Technical Skills

 Tech-driven recruitment roles that can code and embed AI initiatives and know how to collaborate with the more specialized recruitment marketing roles will create agile recruitment frameworks that can help develop “minimum viable roles” for new or hybrid position in the company and provide creative more out-of-the-box ways to connect with the new passive seeking communities.
-People working in these tech-driven roles must have the ability to collect data, test and analyze systems and algorithm quickly to make immediate adjustments based on successes and failures.
+People working in these tech-driven roles must have the ability to collect data, test and analyze systems and algorithms quickly to make immediate necessary adjustments.